Get News & Updates Directly To Your Inbox

-If you aren’t having an emergency, knowing where to go for medical care may save you on cost and time.
-Fortunately, you have good choices for non-emergency care.
+Knowing where to go for medical care may save you money and time.

-If your health plan offers access to the 24/7 Nurseline1, English- and Spanish-speaking registered nurses are on call to answer your questions or concerns.1
+If your health plan offers access to the 24/7 Nurseline1, English- and Spanish-speaking registered nurses are on call to answer your questions.

 You may be able to visit with a doctor by phone, online video chat or via mobile app for non-emergency medical and behavioral health concerns.2

 Many grocery stores, pharmacies and “big box” chains have a medical care clinic located inside.
 These “retail” clinics3:

 Be careful to choose an urgent care center and not a standalone ER.
 If the building has “Emergency” listed on its exterior, it is an ER.
 If it is not attached to a hospital, it is a standalone ER.
-That means it may not be covered by your health plan and can cost you a lot more money.4
+That means it may not be covered by your health plan and can cost you a lot more money.

-Go to the ER if you have life-threatening symptoms.4 Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones or sudden or severe pain, seek help right away.
+Go to a hospital ER if you have life-threatening symptoms.
+Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones, or sudden or severe pain, seek help right away.